-How to Clean a Brick Fireplace
+How to Clean a Brick Fireplace With Natural Products

-Bricks are made of hardened clay, and are porous compound.
+Bricks are expected to last a lifetime, but they still need care.
+Restoring and cleaning your brick fireplace at least once a year can give your home a breath of new life.
+Bricks are made of hardened clay and are porous compounds.
 Some homeowners will hire professional cleaners who are experts in the types of products and techniques needed to clean brick fireplaces; but can be very expensive.
-So before you do that, let us give you some simple tips which will help you gain knowledge on how to clean your brick fireplace in a DIY friendly way.
+So before you do that, let us give you some simple tips that will help you gain knowledge on how to clean your brick fireplace in a DIY-friendly way.

 Restoring and Cleaning your Brick Fireplace

-Remember that you should always be careful when cleaning your brick fireplace especially with high-pressure hoses and acidic products in order to avoid weakening or staining the bricks.
+Remember that you should always be careful when cleaning your brick fireplace, especially with high-pressure hoses and acidic products in order to avoid weakening or staining the bricks.

 Before you begin doing any actual scrubbing, you need to protect your floors from spills and possible stains by laying a waterproof cloth around the brick fireplace.